 The Marina District, San Francisco Hotel

-Best place to stay in SF for: Groups with a car
+Best area for: Groups with a car

-Transportation: Decent.
-Good MUNI, no BART
+Transportation: Good MUNI access, no BART

 The best place to stay in San Francisco if you have a rental car is The Marina District.
 The Marina offers good street parking (just read the signs carefully!), as well as several hotels which provide free or cheap parking.